ogechukwu1/AWS-projects/README.md

-Create security group for Access to the Bastion servers should be restricted to only those workstations that require SSH access.
+__Create Security Group for Bastion Servers:__ Access to Bastion servers should be allowed only from specific workstations for SSH access.

 Therefore, you can use the public IP address of your workstation.

-To find this information, simply open your terminal and type `curl www.canhazip.com` it gives you your public ip address  or use `ipconfig` in the Command Prompt to see your private IP address.

 - To find your public IP address using the Command Prompt (CMD) on your local workstation, you should use the following method: